FCI corruption: CBI conducts searches at 50 locations across 3 states, arrests DGM | Headlines

 - India

-The CBI booked a total of 74 accused in the FIR, including FCI Executive Director Sudeep Singh after a six-month-long undercover operation to identify suspects in the syndicate of officials, rice mill owners and middlemen, among others who were allegedly indulging in corrupt practices.
+The CBI booked a total of 74 accused in the FIR, including FCI Executive Director Sudeep Singh, after a six-month-long undercover operation to identify suspects in the syndicate of officials, rice mill owners and middlemen, among others who were allegedly indulging in corrupt practices, they said.

+Deputy General Manager (DGM) of FCI Rajiv Kumar Mishra was arrested for allegedly receiving a bribe of Rs 50,000 from one Ravinder Singh Khera, proprietor of Guru Kripa Rice and Agro Industries, the CBI said, adding the role of senior officers of Punjab government is also under scanner for running 'benami' warehouses outsourced to the FCI.

 They said the operation is spread across multiple cities in Punjab, Haryana and two locations in Delhi.